mavryk-network/testnets/atlasnet-about.markdown

 | Block Explorers | [MvKT](https://atlasnet.api.mavryk.network) |

-Oxfordnet has 8 second blocks (twice faster than mainnet).
+Atlasnet has 8 second blocks (twice faster than mainnet).

-Oxfordnet started on Nairobi protocol then upgraded to Oxford at the end of cycle 1 (the second cycle).
+Atlasnet is the first protocol running on Mavryk.

-Adaptive Issuance is disabled on Oxfordnet.
-To test Adaptive Issuance, please use Weeklynet or Dailynet.
+Adaptive Issuance is disabled on Atlasnet.

 ### Install the software